Planning a Red Hat Process Automation Manager installation

 Maven uses repositories to store Java libraries, plug-ins, and other build artifacts.
 These repositories can be local or remote.
 Red Hat Process Automation Manager maintains local and remote maven repositories that you can add to your project for accessing the rules, processes, events, and other project dependencies.
 When building projects and archetypes, Maven dynamically retrieves Java libraries and Maven plug-ins from local or remote repositories.
 Doing this promotes sharing and reuse of dependencies across projects.

-With Red Hat Process Automation Manager, you can set up a development environment to develop business applications, a runtime environment to run those applications to support decisions, or both.
+With Red Hat Process Automation Manager, you can set up a development environment to develop process-driven applications, a runtime environment to run those applications to support decisions, or both.

 Chapter 6.
 Roles and users